Copy-editing 2: Headway

 - Do you understand the basic role of a copy-editor, and what to look out for when copy-editing a text?

 - Do you know how to identify the different elements of a document (such as headings and lists)?

 - Do you have a basic working knowledge of Microsoft Word and of how to mark up text on paper using the British Standard symbols for copy preparation and proof correction?

 This course guides you through the technicalities of copy-editing displayed matter and bibliographies, and introduces you to photographs and figures.
 The exercises cover a variety of texts, from public information to academic books, and give a lot of scope for practice.

 CE2 is an assessed course.
-Two upgrade points are awarded for completing the course, and a further two for passing the final assignment.
+Two upgrade points are awarded for completing the course, and a further three for passing the final assignment.
 Achieving a pass indicates that you are ready, should you want to, to move on to the more advanced CE3: Progress.